xwmx/nb/docs/index.markdown

 Subcommands:
   (default)    List notes and notebooks.
 This is an alias for `nb ls`.
-               When a <url> is provided, create a new bookmark. add          Add a new note. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes.
+               When a <url> is provided, create a new bookmark. add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes.